SP-8403/sa-neonatal-guideline-review/reviews/perinatal-care/review.md

 ### Visual Assets and Licensing

-Where appropriate, visual assets and diagram components used to construct guideline algorithms were obtained through licensed resources to ensure compliance with copyright and publication standards.
+- Where appropriate, visual assets and diagram components used to construct guideline algorithms were obtained through licensed resources to ensure compliance with copyright and publication standards.

-Licensing costs for certain graphical assets used in the development of standardised clinical diagrams were personally covered by the reviewer to support the production of clear, high-quality guideline figures suitable for national publication.
+- Licensing costs for certain graphical assets used in the development of standardised clinical diagrams were  covered by the reviewer to support the production of clear, high-quality guideline figures   suitable for national publication.

-All diagrams were subsequently standardised and rendered into reproducible formats to support consistent presentation across chapters and compatibility with print and digital guideline formats.
+- All diagrams were subsequently standardised and rendered into reproducible formats to support consistent presentation across chapters and compatibility with print and digital guideline formats.